 Producer, engineer & musician

-Given his background as a musician, Marco collects the best in vintage and modern synthesisers and drum machines, such as a Fender Rhodes and several modules in the eurorack format.
-His studio is part of the Nachtlab complex, is professionally tuned and is provided by high definition and full range PMC speakers.
-He works everyday with top gear, the best in both the analogue and digital world.
+Given his background as a musician, Marco collects the best in vintage and modern synthesisers and drum machines, such as a the Fender Rhodes and several modules in the eurorack format.
+His studio is located at the music centre Q-Factory in Amsterdam, working everyday with top gear, with the best in both the analogue and digital world.

 Songwriter & producer